audiofilter/spuce/README.md

 Most of spuc was written many years ago before C++ compilers had good template support and was primarily written for fixed-point hardware design and simulation.

-The rewrite will occur gradually, adding code and features as they are developed.
-There will be less concern for fixed-point code initially.

 Currently there is some code for IIR Filter Design & Implementation

 * Butterworth